 Cable Railing incorporates a range in style of handrail, and railing material.
 Cable Railing uses stainless steel fittings and wire to complete the railing infill.

 It is important to note that not all manufactures of cable railing adhere to the same quality of craftsmanship.
 Some brands do not use all stainless steel components, so it is important to research the the brand, and to not buy untested cable fittings.

 Posts, Rails, and Intermediate Pickets are made from reinforced aluminum or wood which can stand up to the cables tension.
 Cable Railing must be properly tensioned to in order to pass code requirements, typically a limitation specifying that a 4 in. spear cannot pass through the cable or railing.
 This results in a need for quality fittings and termination options.

 Horizontal Cable Railing

 Feeney is a favorite brand when it comes to cable railing.
 DesignRail Kits is an excellent value option and can even be installed via Do It Yourself!
-While DesignRail is a more comprehensive system with an astonishing amount of options.
-Some other aluminum horizontal cable brands are AS&D, a complete railing system with Ultra Cable, and Atlantis fittings.
-Learn more about Feeney Fittings on the Build Your Own" See the updated Feeney Brochure for more!
+While DesignRail Build Your Own is a more comprehensive system with an astonishing amount of options.
+DesignRail Express is the third system which has more options than "Kits", and takes less time than "Build Your Own" See the updated Feeney Brochure for more!

 Key-Link Horizontal Cable System is perhaps the next best thing to Feeney.
 KeyLink Horizontal Cable has a very unique cable tensioning where the fittings are pre-insterted in the posts for quick and efficient cable connections!
 Horizontal KeyLink Cable also has more cable turning abilities, and maybe better suited for some projects.

 Rail FX is a newer system of Cable Rail, but certainly has some advantages.